 On Jan.
 13, 2022, the Cathance River Education Alliance and Brunswick-Topsham Land Trust hosted a program on Maine’s climate plan – Maine Won’t Wait – as part of our Taking Action on Climate series.
-Below, you can watch the session, read summary highlights of the program, find resources to learn more, and read suggestions on how to get involved.
+Below, you can watch the session (at the bottom of this post), read summary highlights of the program, find resources to learn more, and read suggestions on how to get involved.

 This session focused on Maine’s climate action plan because it is so comprehensive and ambitious.
 It is an excellent resource for information about how climate change is already affecting Maine, what we must do to make our people and communities resilient, and what is needed to roll back our greenhouse gas emissions.
 Our guests were: